gramineproject/gramine/Documentation/devel/encfiles.rst

   - It is worth pointing out that the format of encrypted files mostly uses one-time keys.
 The KDK is only used to derive the metadata-node key, thus it produces much less ciphertext than if it would be used to directly encrypt file data.
-Therefore, the usual NIST limits would be reached much slower.
+Therefore, the usual NIST limits on the total number of invocations of the encryption operation with the same key would be reached much slower.